cuhksam/emnlp2019.github.io/scripts/README.md

 ## To generate the schedule for the website

-1. Make sure you have the files `order.txt`, `authors.csv`, `session-chairs.csv` under the `data` directory.
+1. Make sure you have the files `order.txt`, `authors.csv`, `session-chairs.csv` and `anthology-mapping.csv` under the `data` directory.

-2. Run `python parse_order_file_and_generate_schedule.py --order data/order.txt --authors data/authors.csv --chairs data/session-chairs.csv`.
+2. Run `python parse_order_file_and_generate_schedule.py --order data/order.txt --authors data/authors.csv --chairs data/session-chairs.csv --anthology data/anthology-mapping.csv`.
 This will print out the HTML schedule to standard output.
 Take this output and replace the HTML in `schedule.md` in the appropriate place (which is the HTML that starts at the div block of Day 2 of the conference - November 2, 2018 and goes till right before the div block of the form containing the generate PDF button).

 ## To generate the sponsor thumbnails for the GuideBook app